 1COMMUNITY IS AN ENTERTAINMENT PRODUCTION AND CO-FINANCE COMPANY USING THE POWER OF STORYTELLING TO DRIVE REAL-WORLD IMPACT.

+1Community (1C) is an entertainment production and co- finance company using the power of storytelling to drive real-world impact.
 Founded in 2018 by veteran producer and activist Scott Budnick, 1C invests in projects with the potential to make “guerrilla impact,” finding bold new takes on the most pressing issues of our time.

 GUERRILLA IMPACT